chaumpham/chaumpham.github.io/_posts/2025-05-03-ultra-analysis.md

 title: Ultramarathon Analysis
 tags: [dataanalysis]     # TAG names should always be lowercase
 ---
 On March 29, 2025, I ran my first ultramarathon, a [50K race](https://www.runrace.net/findarace.php?id=25088IL1&tab=a3) along Chicago’s scenic lakefront trail.
-It was my first time running further than the marathon distance, and my goal was simply to finish.
-The final 10 miles were especially tough, but I made it to the finish line!
+It was my first time running further than the marathon distance, and I made it to the finish line!

-Since I love digging into data, I naturally downloaded the official race results and registration data to explore who ran the race and how we all performed.
+Since I love digging into data, I naturally downloaded the official [race results](https://www.runrace.net/findarace.php?id=25088IL1&tab=a4&results=20614#dRlt) and registration data to explore who ran the race and how we all performed.
 This blog shares some of the insights I uncovered.

-## ⚡ Key Takeaways (TLDR Version)
+## ⚡ Key Takeaways (TLDR)

 **1. Age isn’t a limitation, it’s an asset:** Some of the most consistent and fastest finish times came from runners in their 30s, 40s, and even 50s.
 Men, in particular, showed remarkable consistency, with average finish times staying within a 30-minute range across ages 18 to 59.

-**2. Women hold their ground in ultras:** Despite making up just a third of participants, women had a slightly higher completion rate and performed competitively across age groups.
+**2. Women hold their ground:** Despite making up just a third of participants, women had a slightly higher completion rate and performed competitively across age groups.
 While small sample sizes limit broad conclusions, the data suggests women are more than capable of keeping pace with their male counterparts.

-**3. Variability reveals the deeper story:** Looking beyond averages to examine variance, skewness, and distribution helps uncover the real dynamics of the race, highlighting everything from experience gaps and participation trends.
+**3. Variability reveals the deeper story:** Looking beyond averages to examine variance, skewness, and distribution helps uncover the real dynamics of the race.

 ## 📊 Who Showed Up and Finished?